Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 - Location.
 The major locational factor of a transport terminal is obviously to serve a large concentration of economic activities, representing a terminal’s market area.
 Specific terminals have specific locational constraints, such as port and airport sites.
 The former requires a suitable coastline and nautical profile, while the latter requires a large footprint of open flat land.
 New transport terminals tend to be located outside central areas to avoid high land costs and congestion and find available land.

 - Infrastructure.
 The primary function of a terminal is to handle and transship freight or passengers since modes are physically separated.
-Modern terminal infrastructures consequently require massive investments and are among the largest structures ever built.
+Modern terminal infrastructures require massive investments and are among the largest structures ever built.
 Airports, ports, and distribution centers are visible on remote sensing images.
-Terminals have a nominal capacity, which is related to the amount of land they occupy and their level of technological, labor, and managerial intensity.
+Terminals have a nominal capacity, related to the amount of land they occupy and their technological, labor, and managerial intensity.
 Infrastructure considerations are essential as they must accommodate current traffic and anticipate future trends along with technological and logistical changes.
 A utilization rate of 75 to 80% of design capacity is considered to be optimal since, above this level, congestion starts to rise, undermining the reliability of terminal operations.
-A terminal rarely has a consistent utilization, which is often characterized by periods of high and low activity (daily, weekly, monthly).
+A terminal rarely has a consistent utilization, often characterized by periods of high and low activity (daily, weekly, monthly).

 3. Passenger Terminals

 Airports are of a completely different order.
 They are among the most complex of terminals.
 Moving people through an airport has become a very significant problem, not least because of security concerns.
 Passengers may spend several hours transiting, with check-in and security checks on departure and baggage pickup and, in many cases, customs and immigration on arrival.
-Planes may be delayed for a multitude of reasons, implying complex management of gates and scheduling of flights.
+Planes may be delayed for many reasons, implying complex management of gates and scheduling of flights.
 The result is that a wide range of services has to be provided for passengers not directly related to the transfer function, including restaurants, bars, stores, and hotels, in addition to the activities directly related to operations such as check-in halls, passenger loading ramps, and baggage handling facilities.
-At the same time, airports must provide for the specific needs of the aircraft, such as runways, maintenance facilities, fueling, fire protection, and air traffic control.
+At the same time, airports must provide for the specific needs of the aircraft, such as runways, fueling, maintenance facilities, fire protection, and air traffic control.

 Measurement of activities in passenger terminals is generally straightforward.
 The most common indicator is the number of passengers handled, sometimes differentiated according to arrivals and departures.
-Transfer passengers are counted in the airport totals even though they do not originate there, and so airports that serve as major transfer facilities inevitably record high passenger totals.
-This is evident in airports such as Atlanta, Chicago, and Dubai, where in-transit passengers account for well over 50% of the total passenger movements.
+Transfer passengers are counted in the airport totals even though they do not originate there, so airports that serve as major transfer facilities inevitably record high passenger totals.
+This is evident in airports such as Atlanta, Chicago, and Dubai, where in-transit passengers account for over 50% of the total passenger movements.
 High transfer passenger activity has been enhanced by the actions of many of the leading airlines adopting hub and spoke networks.
 This results in many passengers being forced to change planes at hub airports.
 By selecting certain airports as hubs, the carriers can dominate activity at those airports, thereby controlling most landing and departure slots and the best gate locations, thus fending off rival airlines.
 In this way, they can extract monopoly profits.

 A further measure of airport activity is the number of aircraft movements, a figure that must be used with some caution because it pays no regard to the capacity of planes.
-A 50-seat regional jet and a 300-seat wide-body aircraft both count as one movement.
+Both a 50-seat regional jet and a 300-seat wide-body aircraft count as one movement.
 High numbers of aircraft movements may thus not be highly correlated with passenger traffic totals.
 Still, the number of aircraft movements is an important variable as it indicates the level of usage of the runways as aircraft take about the same landing or takeoff capacity, irrespective of their size.

 4. Freight terminals

-- Bulk refers to goods that are handled in large quantities that are unpackaged and are available in uniform dimensions.
+- Bulk refers to goods handled in large quantities that are unpackaged and available in uniform dimensions.
 Liquid bulk goods include crude oil and refined products that can be handled using pumps to move the product along with hoses and pipes.
 Relatively limited handling equipment is needed, but significant storage facilities may be required.
 Dry bulk includes a wide range of products, such as ores, coal, and cereals.
 More equipment for dry bulk handling is needed, because the material may have to utilize specialized grabs and cranes and conveyor-belt systems.
 For specific bulk cargoes, some changes in their characteristics may be required to ensure the continuity of the transportation process, such as its load unit or its physical state (from solid to liquid or gas, or any combination).

-- General cargo refers to goods that are of many shapes, dimensions, and weights, such as machinery, processed materials, and parts.
+- General cargo refers to goods of many shapes, dimensions, and weights, such as machinery, processed materials, and parts.
 Because the goods are so uneven and irregular, handling is difficult to mechanize.
 General cargo handling usually requires labor.

 Measurement of freight traffic through terminals is more complicated than for passengers.
 Because freight is so diverse, standard measures of weight and value are difficult to compare and combine.
 Because bulk cargoes are inevitably weighty, terminals specialized in such cargoes will record higher throughput measured in tons than others more specialized in general cargoes.
-This is evident in the world’s two leading ports, Singapore and Rotterdam, which are dominated by petroleum.
+This is evident in the world’s two leading ports, Singapore and Rotterdam, handling large quantities of petroleum.
 The reverse may be true if the value of commodities handled is the measure employed.
 The problem of measurement involving weight or volumes becomes very difficult when many types of freight are handled because one is adding together goods that are inherently unequal.
 Interpreting the significance of freight traffic totals is thus subject to caution.
 For container terminals, a common measure of productivity concerns the number of lifts per container gantry crane-hour, which are usually 25-40 moves per hour for quay cranes and 40-60 for rail cranes.

 5. Terminal Costs